bobey6/lastwar-alliance-help/README.md

 # lastwar-alliance-help

 This script automatically detects and clicks on the help button in Last War.
-Here's what it does:

 Main Functionality: